 Routine QC procedures that laboratories must follow, as discussed in Section 9.5, include daily instrument calibrations, efficiency and background checks, and standard tests for precision and accuracy.
-Three of the five laboratories contracted by BNL in 2018 were certified by the New York State Department of Health (NYSDOH) for the relevant analytes, where such certification existed.
+Three of the five laboratories contracted by BNL in 2019 were certified by the New York State Department of Health (NYSDOH) for the relevant analytes, where such certification existed.
 NYSDOH does not currently certify for the specific analytes tested by Chemtex Lab, which has Texas National Environmental Laboratory Accreditation Program (NELAP) accreditation.
-As of this report's writing, ARS is in the process of renewing its NYSDOH accreditation and already has Louisiana NELAP accreditation.
+ARS did not have NYSDOH accreditation during 2019, however received NYSDOH accreditation at the start of 2020.
+ARS did have Louisiana NELAP accreditation during 2019.
 The laboratories also were subject to PE testing and DOE-sponsored audits (see Section 9.7).